We use cookies to optimize our website & deliver you the best service

 ]

-Donors are required to provide proof of address for plasma donation.
-At Olgam, we accept various forms of proof, including mail, utility bills, or even an Amazon package with your name and address.
-We aim to make the process convenient for you while ensuring compliance with necessary procedures.
+At Olgam Life, we accept various forms of proof, including mail, utility bills, or even an Amazon package with your name and address.
+The shipment date must be clearly marked, and the address must be postmarked within 60 days of your donation.
+Our goal is to make the process easy while ensuring compliance.

 Can I donate plasma while on a Canadian B1 visa?